Dynamics of Dehn Twists in the Outer Automorphism Group of a Free Group: The space of primitive curves

-An essential simple closed curve is called \emph{factorial} if it represents a \(1\)-free factor of \(\mathbb{F}\).
-Let \(\mathcal{C}\) denote the set of all homotopy classes of factorial curves.
+An essential simple closed curve is called \emph{primitive} if it represents a \(1\)-free factor of \(\mathbb{F}\).
+Let \(\mathcal{C}\) denote the set of all homotopy classes of primitive curves.
 Let \(\mathbb{R}_+\) denote the set of nonnegative real numbers, i.e., \([0,\infty)\).
 Define a map

 for all \(\gamma \in \mathcal{C}\) and \(S \in \mathcal{S}\).
 Let \(P(\mathbb{R}_+^{\mathcal{S}})\) denote the projectivization of \(\mathbb{R}_+^{\mathcal{S}}\), and let

 be the natural projection.
 Since the image of \(i_*\) contains no zero vector, the composition \(p \circ i_*\) is well-defined.